wustlworkgroup/Sample_annotation_system/readme.md

 - The `individualID` (e.g., `JH-2-002`)
 - A **random alphanumeric suffix**, with length depending on the **sample type or batch**
+- 'Aliquot_ID' is the vial information for the piece of sample that is sent for sequencing or other assay
 ---

 ### 🔤 Examples